 Biography of Ray Liotta

 Ray Liotta was born on December 18, 1954, in Newark.
-His biological parents, unable to support him, left him at an orphanage for homeless children.
-When Ray was six months old, a family with Italian roots and a stable financial situation adopted him and a girl named Linda.
-Ray's adoptive mother, Mary, worked as an office employee, while his father, Alfred, owned a small auto parts store.
-Additionally, both parents actively participated in the city's political life, although they never held any official positions.Ray Liotta's childhood wasn't difficult.
-He and his sister lacked nothing; they had everything their peers could only dream of.
+His biological parents, unable to care for him, placed him in an orphanage.
+When Ray was six months old, an Italian-American family with stable finances adopted both him and a girl named Linda.
+Ray's adoptive mother Mary worked as an office employee, while his father Alfred owned a small auto parts store.
+Both parents were also active in local politics, though they never held official positions.Ray Liotta had a comfortable childhood.
+He and his sister wanted for nothing, enjoying privileges their peers could only dream of.
 In school, Ray was interested in athletics and even considered a professional sports career.
-His perspective on life changed after visiting the University of Miami, where he enrolled after graduating high school in 1973.
-He chose the drama department.
-Most of his time was spent honing his skills and dreaming of an acting career.
-During this time, he made his debut on the stage of the Jerry Herman Ring Theatre.
+His perspective shifted after visiting the University of Miami, where he enrolled following his 1973 high school graduation.

 Acting Career

 On May 26, 2022, Ray Liotta passed away at the age of 67.
-He died from a heart attack in his sleep at his hotel room in the Dominican Republic, where he was filming "Dangerous Waters."The cause of death was attributed to respiratory failure triggered by pulmonary edema.
-The actor was buried in Newark, at Mount Pleasant Cemetery, and his star on the Walk of Fame was unveiled posthumously.
+He died of a heart attack in his sleep at his hotel in the Dominican Republic, where he was filming "Dangerous Waters."The official cause of death was respiratory failure caused by pulmonary edema.
+He was buried at Mount Pleasant Cemetery in Newark, and his Hollywood Walk of Fame star was unveiled posthumously.